Typical Course Length

 The learning and teaching structure for our Professional MBA courses is designed to ensure that all students are able to respond, understand and apply theoretical approaches and frameworks to real-world situations.

-The series of modules as listed below (available to students on any of our professional MBA courses enable them to develop a broad understanding of key themes that senior management of any organisation are required to understand and manage.
+The series of modules as listed below (available to students on any of our professional MBA courses) enable you to develop a broad understanding of key themes that senior management of any organisation are required to understand and manage.

 People and Organisations